 Samantha (fellow bootcamper and Aussie expat living in Hong Kong): “I hadn’t heard of Fresh Start previously but I wanted to find a fitness bootcamp; a Google search came up with Fresh Start and the reviews spoke for themselves.

 After losing 6kg in January during my first Fresh Start camp experience, I still had more weight to lose after baby number three.
 I’d had a positive experience in January so I knew this was the place to return to.
 I can honestly say Fresh Start has changed my life.

 All the trainers have their unique style to motivate, and I benefitted from all of them.
-I would be hard pushed to choose a favourite, but I got to know JP and Chris the most, and participated in extra sessions of an evening to build up more strength.
-I’ve become a gym junkie now, spending two hours a day, six days a week with a combination of Crossfit, weights and boxing, and I’ve already booked to return for a week in August.
+I would be hard pushed to choose a favourite, but I got to know JP and Chris the most.
+And, I and participated in extra sessions of an evening to build up more strength.
+I’ve become a gym junkie now, spending two hours a day, six days a week with a combination of Crossfit, weights and boxing.
+I’ve already booked to return for a week in August.

 Fresh Start should be a “must do” on anyone’s list.
 It doesn’t matter what level of fitness you start at.
 Everyone works as a team and bonds together to push each other through to meet their own individual goals.
 Yes, it is a bit of hard work, but there’s also a lot of laughing each day, and when you lie down in the evening you feel a sense of achievement.”

 See more in our Health & Fitness section